pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

                                                fill_value=[0.2232, 0.2220])
        ```

-       The alternative, if the fill-value would be defined as scalar,
+       The alternative, if the fill value would be defined as scalar,
        would be memory inefficient because the result of
        `A.softmax(0)` is a full sparse tensor with all elements
        specified.

     Concerns:

-    3. The zero testing of non-scalar fill-value is more expensive
+    3. The zero testing of non-scalar fill value is more expensive
-       than zero testing of scalar fill-value, see point 9 below.
+       than zero testing of scalar fill value, see point 9 below.

     4. Element-wise operations on hybrid tensors will have an
        unnecessary computational overhead when the non-scalar
-       fill-value contains elements all with the same value.
+       fill value contains elements all with the same value.

-       However, if the number of specified elements is far creater
+       However, if the number of specified elements is far greater
-       than 1 then the overhead will be abandonably small.
+       than 1 then the overhead will be negligibly small.

-6. The fill-value of a sparse tensor can be changed in-place.
+6. The fill value of a sparse tensor can be changed in place.

     For instance,